webolton/sel_project_blog/_posts/2016-04-09-data-modeling-for-the-digitalsel.md

 ### The Data Model for the DigitalSEL's Texts

-Here is a diagram of the basic data structure I have designed for the DigitalSEL's texual edition:
+Here is a diagram of the basic data structure I have designed for the DigitalSEL's textual edition:

 ![DSEL text table]({{site.url}}/images/dsel_table.png)
 {: .image-center }

 Because I am fundamentally interested in making a critical edition, the textual *witness* is at the center of my data model and the actual edition of each text will be stored in its `witness_text` attribute (OMG, more on that later).
 A *witness* belongs to one particular manuscript and a manuscript has only one of any single witness.
 An *archetype* will have many *witnesses* and will have a `one_to_many` relationship with *manuscripts* through *witnesses*.
-Lastly, I have decided that I am going to store textual notes in a seperate table because I want to create a feature that will allow users to annotate sections of the a *witness* text in real time.
+Lastly, I have decided that I am going to store textual notes in a separate table because I want to create a feature that will allow users to annotate sections of the a *witness* text in real time.

 To work through an example, let’s take the Life of Oswald the King in MS BL, Egerton 1993: